No Longer Human (Ito manga): Publication

-Volume list
+Volumes

 Reception

 Nick Smith from ICv2 praised the work, stating the story was unpleasant but riveting, with great artwork.
 Leroy Douresseaux from Comic Book Bin also praised the series as tragic and delicate, while being grotesque and cruel at the same time.
 Doresseaux also praised the artwork.
 Brandon Danial from The Fandom Post felt Ito's work was a solid adaptation of the original novel, while also praising the changes Ito made to the story.
 Nancy Powell from Comics Beat also praised the story, stating that while it is not easy to digest, Ito does a good job telling the story.
 Adi Tantimedh from Bleeding Cool praised the artwork's portrayal of the main protagonist.
 Tantimedh also praised the story.
-Derik Badman from The Comics Journal was more critical of the book, stating Ito's art was alright but can feel stiff and simple in later parts.
-Badman also felt the series had too many objectionable themes and changed too much of the original novel.
+Derik Badman from The Comics Journal was more critical of the book, stating that Ito's art is "decent" but can feel stiff and simple in later parts.
+Badman also felt the adaptation changed too much of the original novel and relied too heavily on misogynistic representations of female characters and over-used horror comic tropes.

 In December 2019, the English volume ranked tenth on The NPD Group's bestseller list Monthly BookScan.